genebean/genebean-nxlog/README.md

 `ensure_setting` - this is passed to the package resource

+`service_provider` - provider for service nxlog (need change for CentOS7 and RHEL7 to redhat)

 `nxlog_root` - the installation directory for the nxlog program.
-On Windows this is a required setting as NXLog will not start otherwise.
+On Windows this is a required setting as NXLog will not start otherwise

+`header_options` - an array of options for the added to header.
+Each item in the array will be an line in this section of the config file

+`header_template` - override default template for header nxlog conf_file

 ### Defined Types